 - Other types of fees – such as early closure fees and overdraft charges

 You may have the preconceived notion that a business account typically requires a large initial deposit.
 However, that is not always the case.
-In fact, the OCBC Business Growth Account is the only business bank account that does not require a minimum initial deposit to open.
-In addition, you will not incur any fall below fee (or require a minimum balance ).
-It does charge a $10 monthly service fee (which is waived for the first two months).
+For example, the OCBC Business Growth Account only requires a minimum initial deposit of $1,000 to open.
+In addition, you incur a fall below fee of $15 only when your monthly average balance drops below $1,000.
+The OCBC Business Growth Account also charges a $10 monthly service fee (which is waived for the first two months).
 On top of that, you get the OCBC Multi-currency Account free of charge.
 You will be able to transact in up to 13 major currencies with no initial deposit and no fall below fee.
 This is great if you need to make and receive payments from your suppliers or partners in foreign currencies.

 The OCBC Business Growth Account is also the only bank with free all-you-can-use FAST and GIRO transactions.
 Another increasingly common feature that many businesses require is international money transfer.
 Typically, when businesses send money overseas, there may be hefty and non-transparent costs involved – which OCBC International Automated Clearing House (IACH) seeks to facilitate.
 With IACH, there is certainty in i) fees (flat fee of S$30 per transaction), ii) speed (2 to 3 business days), and iii) exact payment value (payee receives full amount).
 You can perform overseas transfers in nine major currencies.